-5.19.160 - Compliance Process.
+5.19.170 - Compliance Process.

-- A. Whenever the Building Official determines that a UDCB with a valid permit does not conform to any requirement in this Chapter he/she shall promptly notify the parcel owner and UDCB operator through electronic mail of the violation.
-The violation must be abated within ten (10) days after receipt of such notification. - B. If an unpermitted UDCB is within one thousand (1,000) feet of an existing permitted UDCB, then both the UDCB and any blight within twenty (20) feet of the UDCB shall be removed within ten (10) days after the parcel owner/agent is notified of the violation or fifteen (15) days if the notice is mailed. - C. If an unpermitted UDCB is not within one thousand (1,000) feet of an existing permitted UDCB, then any blight within twenty (20) feet of the site shall be removed and the parcel owner/agent or operator shall either: 1) apply for all UDCB permits required by this Chapter within ten (10) days after the parcel owner/agent is notified of the violation or fifteen (15) days if the notice is mailed; or 2) remove the UDCB as described in Subsection B. - D. The City shall assess administration citations pursuant to O.M.C.
-Chapter 1.12 against a parcel owner who fails to timely resolve a violation relating to a UDCB after notice. - 1.
+- A. Whenever the Building Official determines that a UDCB with a valid permit does not conform to any requirement in this Chapter he/she shall promptly notify the parcel owner/agent and UDCB operator through electronic mail of the violation.
+The violation must be abated and proof of such submitted to the City within seventy-two (72) hours after receipt of such notification. - B. If an unpermitted UDCB is not within a permissible geographic area according to Section 5.19.120, then both the UDCB and any blight within twenty (20) feet of the UDCB shall be removed within seventy-two (72) hours after the parcel owner/agent and UDCB operator is notified of the violation. - C. If an unpermitted UDCB is within a permissible geographic area according to Section 5.19.120 then any blight within twenty (20) feet of the site shall be removed and the parcel owner/agent and/or operator shall either: 1) apply for all UDCB permits required by this Chapter; or 2) remove the UDCB.
+This requirement shall be met within seventy-two (72) hours after the parcel owner/agent and/or UDCB operator are notified of the violation. - D. Each day that a violation of a requirement of this Chapter is not abated constitutes a new and separate offense. - E. The operation or maintenance of an unpermitted UDCB may be abated or summarily abated by the City in any manner by this Code or otherwise by law for the abatement of public nuisances.
+Pursuant to Government Code Section 38773, all expenses incurred by the City in connection with any action to abate a public nuisance will be chargeable to the persons creating, causing, committing, or maintaining the public nuisance. - F. The City shall assess administration citations pursuant to O.M.C.
+Chapter 1.12 against a parcel owner and/or operator who fails to timely resolve a violation or verified compliance is not sent to the City showing the resolution of the violation relating to a UDCB after notice. - 1.
 For permitted UDCBs, the City shall issue administrative citations pursuant to O.M.C.
-Chapter 1.12:

-- a.
-Not more than \$150 for the 1st day after the 10 day abatement period; b.
-Not more than \$250 for the 2nd day after the 10 day abatement period; and - c.
-Not more than \$500 for the 3rd and each subsequent day.
-Total fines resulting from administrative citations shall not be more than \$5,000 within one year.
+Chapter 1.12: - a.
+Not more than \$150 for the 1st citation after the 72 (seventy-two) hour abatement period; - b.
+Not more than \$250 for the 2nd citationafter the 72 (seventy-two) hour abatement period; and - c.
+Not more than \$500 for the 3rd and each subsequent citation after the 72 (seventy-two) hour abatement period.
+Total fines resulting from administrative citations shall not be more than \$5,000 within one year for each cited UDCB. - 2.
+For unpermitted UDCBs, the City shall issue administrative citations pursuant to O.M.C.
+Chapter 1.12: - a.
+Not more than \$750 for the 1st citation after the 72 (seventy-two) hour abatement period: - b.
+Not more than \$1,000 for the 2nd citation after the 72 (seventy-two) hour abatement period; and - c.
+Not more than \$1,500 for the 3rd and each subsequent citation after the 72 (seventy-two) hour abatement period.
+Total fines resulting from administrative citations shall not be more than \$10,000 within one year for each cited UDCB.